Tuesday, March 8, 2016

 Women's Day

-The right for women to vote in Germany eventually came in 1918 following total defeat in World War I and the transition from the 2nd Empire to the Republic of Weimar.
-Somehow we are proud, for the USA introduced universal suffrage only in 1920 and the UK in 1928.
+Women's right to vote in Germany was granted in 1918, following total defeat in World War I and the transition from the 2nd Empire to the Weimar Republic.
+Somehow, we are proud that the USA introduced universal suffrage only in 1920 and the UK in 1928.
 France eventually followed in 1944 after the shock of World War II.
-In Germany, the other side of the coin was that the percentages of women voting for Hitler and his party NSDAP were consistently higher than those for men in the Weimar Republic.
+In Germany, the other side of the coin was that the percentages of women voting for Hitler and his party, NSDAP, were consistently higher than those for men in the Weimar Republic.

-Today there is still inequality between men and women, e.g., wages, the latter being paid less for the same job.
+Today, there is still inequality between men and women, e.g., in wages, with women being paid less for the same job.
 While in the European Union, the percentage of women in leading positions is only 33%, this figure is even lower in Germany at 28%.

-But let us not grumble but instead write about real women's power.
-In 2012 German Chancellor Angela Merkel and US Secretary of State Hillary Clinton were the world's most powerful women, according to Forbes magazine's annual survey.
+But let us not grumble; instead, let us write about real women's power.
+In 2012, German Chancellor Angela Merkel and US Secretary of State Hillary Clinton were the world's most powerful women, according to Forbes magazine's annual survey.

-I think the two ladies met at a talk show in Berlin in 2003 for the first time.
-Angela was chairwoman of Germany's strongest party, the Christian Democrats (CDU), and Hillary Senator of New York.
+I think the two ladies first met on a talk show in Berlin in 2003.
+Angela was chairwoman of Germany's strongest party, the Christian Democrats (CDU), and Hillary Clinton was Senator from New York.
 At that time.
-Hillary was impressed by how Angela managed the Boy's Club and predicted her a great future.
+Hillary was impressed by how Angela managed the Boy's Club and predicted a great future for her.

-Hillary and Angela following the appearance on German television
+Hillary and Angela are following the appearance on German television

 in Sabine Christiansen's political talk show (©dpa)

-Ten Years later, in 2013, when Angela was Chancellor of the Federal Republic of Germany and Hillary, US Secretary of State, they again met in Washington.
+Ten Years later, in 2013, when Angela was Chancellor of the Federal Republic of Germany, and Hillary was US Secretary of State, they met again in Washington.

 Shaking hands like men (©ap)